-Used only in the F4 treatment continuation scenario.
+^{}Used only in the F4 treatment continuation scenario.

 An example of the process used to calculate annual transition probabilities is provided below.
-In this example, the standard care transition probability from F2 to improved fibrosis (F1 or F0) is 23%, 56% stay in F2, and 21% worsen (move to F3 or F4).29 The improved fibrosis transition of 23% is distributed across the two possible stage-specific transitions according to the weights derived from Singh et al.28 Multiplying the standard care probability of improved fibrosis by the respective weights results in 4% transitioning from F2 to F0 and 12% from F2 to F1 at 12 months.
+In this example, the standard care transition probability from F2 to improved fibrosis (F1 or F0) is 23%, 56% stay in F2, and 21% worsen (move to F3 or F4).30 The improved fibrosis transition of 23% is distributed across the two possible stage-specific transitions according to the weights derived from Singh et al.29 Multiplying the standard care probability of improved fibrosis by the respective weights results in 4% transitioning from F2 to F0 and 12% from F2 to F1 at 12 months.
 Similarly, the worsening of fibrosis transition of 21% is distributed across the two possible stage-specific transitions, which results in an annual probability of 7% for F2 to F3 and 7% for F2 to F4.
 The treatment effect of OCA (or resmetirom) would then be applied to the change probability, followed by transitioning according to the weights and then calculating a yearly probability.
-For example, the improvement from F2 to F1 as before, resulting in a 6.1% yearly probability transition from F2 to and F0 and 21.1% for F2 to F1.
+For example, the improvement from F2 to F0 or F1 would be 1.650.23=0.39.
+This would be weighted 23% from F2 to F0 and 77% from F2 to F1 as before, resulting in a 6.1% yearly probability transition from F2 to and F0 and 21.1% for F2 to F1.
 This example is shown in Table E.3..
 The subsequent transitions that reflect the treatment effect of resmetirom and OCA are shown in Tables E.4 and E.5.